espinm2/dev.to/istio-auth-policies.md

 ### Now why does this matter?

-Because, the JWT can act as proof of who you are, and claims within the JWT capture what you are allowed to do.
-Clients usually obtain a JWT by requesting one from a JWT issuer along with some form of credentials to prove they are who they are (user/pass/2FA).
+Because, having a JWT can act as proof of who you are, and claims within the JWT capture what you are allowed to do.
+Clients usually obtain a JWT by requesting one from a JWT issuer along with some credentials to prove identity (user/pass/2FA).
 The JWT is then usually provided by the client to the app in the `Authorization: Bearer <token>` request header.
 There's a whole slew of tooling around doing this "handshake", from both client and server-side (Istio included).
 The neat thing about using a service mesh is that Istio can handle this interaction transparently to services.
-You only need configure the RequestAuthenication and AuthorizationPolicy objects.
+You only need configure the `RequestAuthenication` and `AuthorizationPolicy` objects.

 ![image-20210711110154319](assets/image-20210711110154319.png)